 The cost of an application for the return of a child is often a matter of concern to parents.
 In most countries no payment for legal proceedings is required for applications made under the Hague Convention.
 The Central Authority may be able to give you information regarding legal costs in specific countries.
 For example in the USA, legal aid is generally not available.
 Efforts are therefore made by the US Central Authority, in cases of financial need, to provide legal representation for applicants either at a reduced rate or free of charge.

 For further information regarding legal aid and the Conventions and Regulation, including how to make an application, you should consult a solicitor.
-Details are available from the
+Details are available from:

 - Citizen’s Advice Bureau

-Expenses incurred when returning the child are not covered by the conventions nor by the Revised Brussels II Regulation but applicants may request in the questionnaire that an order for travel costs be made against the person who has removed/retained the child.
+Expenses incurred when returning the child are not covered by the conventions but applicants may request in the questionnaire that an order for travel costs be made against the person who has removed/retained the child.
 The court will consider the request but is not bound to make such an order.

-There is no charge for the services provided by the Central Authority, including the translation of documents necessary to an application under one of the Conventions or the Regulation.
+There is no charge for the services provided by the Central Authority, including the translation of documents necessary to an application under one of the Conventions.